JoseG777/Ai-Tech-Interviewer-FE/README.md

 Then clone our backend repository [here](https://github.com/JoseG777/Ai-Tech-Interviewer-BE) and follow the instructions to run the backend.
 IMPORTANT: CLONE THE emergency_hosting BRANCH

+# What's next?
+- Implement caching
+- Add a better method of determining a users skill level
+- Create a static question bank for users to practice.
+These questions will be assigned levels and users will only be able to access questions of their level or higher.
+- Create a system for users to raise their level
+- Improve system architecture

 # React + Vite
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.